Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 - Added basic stuff to *game* sketch, made Room class, Character interface, Player class.
 - Completed basic methods (as defined by the "Proof of Concept" section) for Player other than attack() and those for Room.
 - Room and Player have features to be removed or changed later, kept for now to debug/test.
 Room constructor WILL be changed to create better coloration.

+###### 5/21/22
+Karen Shekyan:
+- Fixed merging issues due to not using --no-ff flags.
+Pushed Jonathan's code from 5/20 to origin.